ktagilbert/rookie-dev/_posts/2015-09-12-first-project.markdown

 What helped was focusing on one task at a time.
 For example, if I could just learn what the DOM was before learning how to traverse it, I could prevent a panic attack.
 This approach helped A LOT!
 I started off by learning three basic skills.
 HTML, CSS, and JavaScript.

 It may help you to take this same approach. **Here are some steps to help you get started!**

+#### Note: You can learn these in whatever order you want/need.

-## Make a GitHub account
+## Step One: Make a GitHub account

 If you want to begin a project of your own, I first suggest you make a GitHub account.
 Someone once told me "GitHub or get out."
 They meant, you need to have a GitHub account before an interviewer will take you seriously.
 It's smart advice.
 Having a GitHub account helps employers know that you have worked on a project before, that you know a little something about [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), and that you're interested in what others in the development community are up to.

 Just go to [github.com](https://github.com/) and create an account.
 You can then create a new repository for the project you want to work on and go from there!

-## HTML
+## Step Two: Learn Some HTML

 HTML, or Hypertext Markup Language, is just a way to create a skeleton for how your site will look.
 For example, it will help you declare where headers will go and where certain blocks of content will be placed on your page.
 Here are some great steps to help you master it: